unexpectedness/clj-delegate/README.md

 ## Transforms

-An additionnal `transforms` argument can be passed to `defdelegate`:
+Alternatively a `transforms` argument can be passed to `defdelegate`:

 ```clojure
 (defdelegate MyDelegate MyRecord [field1 field2]